myelintek/podmanager-cli/README.md

 Login successful.
 ```

-### Example Command: `list`
+### Example Command: `infra list`

-The `list` command retrieves a list of resources from the infrastructure service.
+The `infra list` command retrieves a list of resources from the infrastructure service.
 You can apply filters, sort the data, and format the output using various options.

 #### Command Options: